makersacademy/chitter-challenge/README.md

 ##Usage Instructions

-You can either interact with this on your own machine or on the great big internets
+You can either interact with this on your own machine or on the web at [chitter.michaellennox.me](http://chitter.michaellennox.me/).

 When you first arrive at Chitter it should look like as follows